franalgaba/shefcraft/README.md

 ### Declare and deploy Upgradeable ERC20 contract

-prerequis: You need to calculate the selector value for 'initializer' methode of ERC20 upgradeable.
+prerequisite: You need to calculate the selector value for 'initializer' method of ERC20 upgradeable.

 ```python
 from starkware.starknet.public.abi import get_selector_from_name